nf-core/taxprofiler/docs/usage/tutorials.md

 1. running the `sylph profile` command
 2. running the `sylph-tax taxprof` command

-`sylph-tax taxprof` command requires a taxonomy file.
+The second `sylph-tax taxprof` command requires a taxonomy file.
 You can create your own taxonomy metadata file.
 A taxonomic metadata file is a two-column TSV file:

 - Column 1: the name of your genome's FASTA file: my_mag.fa
 - Column 2: a semicolon-delimited taxonomy string. d**Archaea;p**Methanobacteriota_B;c**Thermococci;o**Thermococcales;f**Thermococcaceae;g**Thermococcus_A;s\_\_Thermococcus_A alcaliphilus